 Colonies are very fast growing, cottony to fluffy, white to light grey, becoming dark grey with the development of sporangia.
 Sporangiophores are erect, stolon-like, often producing adventitious rhizoids, and show sympodial branching (racemose branching) producing curved lateral branches.
 The main stalk and branches form terminal, globose to ovoid vesicles which bear finger-like merosporangia directly over their entire surface.
-At maturity, merosporangia are thin-walled, evanescent and contain 5-10(18) globose to ovoid, smooth-walled sporangiospores (merospores).
-Optimum growth temperature 20-40C.
-RG-2 organism.
+At maturity, merosporangia are thin-walled, evanescent and contain five to ten (up to 18) globose to ovoid, smooth-walled sporangiospores (merospores).
+Maximum growth temperature 40C.

 Mucorales, producing sympodially branching sporangiophores with terminal vesicles bearing merosporangia.

 Domsch et al. (1980), McGinnis (1980), Onions et al. (1981), Rippon (1988), Samson et al. (1995), de Hoog et al. (2000, 2015), Ellis (2005b).

 |Antifungal Susceptibility: Syncephalastrum racemosum (Espinel-Ingroff et al 2015a); MIC µg/mL.|